 Applying for a Notary Public Commission

-Important The revised notary law takes effect July 1, 2014 (see West Virginia Code §39-4 "Revised Uniform Law On Notarial Acts.").
+Important The revised notary law takes effect June 3, 2018 (see House Bill 4207; see also West Virginia Code §39-4 "Revised Uniform Law On Notarial Acts.").
 The major changes to the notary law include:

 Before You Apply